dmarman/sockito/README.md

 ```

 ## Controllers
 Add your message logic on the controller.
+You can access the incoming data sent by the client in `req.input`.
+ Send a response to the socket using `res.emit()`.

 ```javascript
 class MessageController {